-Coral Reefs and Climate Change The Guide for Education and Awareness
+Coral Reefs and Climate Change The Guide for Education and Awareness - Book and DVD

 CoralWatch has published the 2nd edition of the book 'Coral Reefs and Climate Change'.
-Beautifully illustrated, this book is targeted to students, reef enthusiasts and the general public.
+Beautifully illustrated, this book is targeted at students, reef enthusiasts and the general public.
 Chapters cover oceanography, coral reef ecology, climate change and conservation.
 This 2nd edition has been fully updated and includes the latest scientific findings.
-All books come with a Coral Health Chart and Do-It-Yourself kit.
-The book can be purchased alone or with our educational DVD series with short movies complementing the book.
+All books come with a Coral Health Chart and Do It Yourself instructions.
+Our educational DVD series with short movies complement the book.

-Published by CoralWatch, The University of Queensland - 2012

-ISBN: 978-0-646-59085-1.
-Paperback, 264 pages

-Authors: Craig Reid, Justin Marshall, Dave Logan and Diana Kleine.
+Published by CoralWatch, The University of Queensland - 2012 ISBN: 978-0-646-59085-1.
+Paperback, 264 pages Authors: Craig Reid, Justin Marshall, Dave Logan and Diana Kleine.
 Edited by Angela Dean